 Star Spangled Banner Dramatization

-Stage a dramatic reading or an actual production of The Star Spangled Banner: A Dramatic Retelling of the Story of Our National Anthem by Wendy Weigers, who also contributed to the 3-5 and K-2 lesson plans.
-You may wish to perform the reading or production before other classes, the school, or the community.
+Stage a dramatic reading or an actual production of The Star Spangled Banner: A Dramatic Retelling of the Story of Our National Anthem by teacher Wendy Wiegers, who also contributed to the 3-5 and K-2 lesson plans.
+You may wish to perform the reading or production for other classes, the school, or the community.

 - Learning from the Source: The Star Spangled Banner K-2